 Property Transfers: Ottawa County

-The Ottawa County Auditor's Office recorded the following Property transfers between Jan.
-8 and Jan.
-12.
+The Ottawa County Auditor's Office recorded the following property transfers between Jan.
+16 and Jan.
+19.

 Allen Township